krzemienski/awesome-from-stars/README.md

 * [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader): Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).
 * [the-batfish/spotify-downloader](https://github.com/the-batfish/spotify-downloader): Download songs,playlists and even albums from spotify within a matter of seconds in a variety of different formats like m4a,mp3,wav and even flac with spotify downloader
 * [surenjanath/Spotify-Song-Downloader-PyQt5](https://github.com/surenjanath/Spotify-Song-Downloader-PyQt5): Download your favorite Spotify songs with ease using this Python and PyQt5 application.
 Simply input the playlist link, and the program will utilize web scraping techniques to extract song data and generate download links.
 The user-friendly PyQt5 interface provides real-time updates on the download progress.
-* [SiddhartaDutta/Spotify-to-MP3](https://github.com/SiddhartaDutta/Spotify-to-MP3): A collection of scripts to download Spotify and SoundCloud songs for export to Apple Music.
+* [SiddhartaDutta/Spotify-to-MP3](https://github.com/SiddhartaDutta/Spotify-to-MP3): A program designed to download Spotify and SoundCloud songs, featuring built-in iBroadcast support.
 * [Rigellute/spotify-tui](https://github.com/Rigellute/spotify-tui): Spotify for the terminal written in Rust 🚀
 * [schollz/spotifydownload](https://github.com/schollz/spotifydownload): A dependency-free Spotify playlist downloader that should just work
 * [zenangst/Spots](https://github.com/zenangst/Spots): :bamboo: Spots is a cross-platform view controller framework for building component-based UIs